eCircuit Center

 9V Accuracy Required

 Most instruments exhibit two significant non-ideal behaviors: an Offset Error and a Gain Error.
-The goal is to select values for Offset and Gain Error that will meet the overall accuracy of 40mV (4V Range) and 200mV (20V Range).
+The goal is to select these errors in order to meet the overall accuracy of 40mV (for a 1.1V Reading on the 4V Range) and 200mV (for a 7.1V Reading on the 20V Range).
+This may take some some trial and error as well as past experience.

 BANDWIDTH STRATEGY